 High scores (an average of 7 to 9 out of 10 in terms of level of agreement) were also given by the CPT, Artists and Peer Assessors in terms how successful Made in Hull had been in enhancing understanding of the city’s past; improving audience experience of engaging with the city’s past; and developing artistic practice in celebrating the city’s past.

-Ways artistic approaches to interpreting heritage were seen to differ from more traditional approaches were being accessible, immersive, immediate and appealing.
+Indeed, when compared to the more traditional approaches of a museum exhibition or history talk, Made in Hull was seen to have interpreted history and heritage in a way that was more accessible, immersive, immediate and appealing.

 ‘These types of events can be more inclusive for audiences who shy away from academic settings or have certain expectations about archive footage or an archive presentation.’
 (Delivery Partner)

 Audience feedback supported these sentiments, with 97% agreeing that artistic approaches make the history more interesting, and 93% agreeing it makes the history easier to understand.
 Mainly, this is the result of:

-Brining the history to life;
+Bringing the history to life;

 Stirring up personal memories; and